tomaszobac/Lump-O-Matic-Automated/README.md

+WARNING: The Steam version of this mod causes the game to constantly reload causing the screen to alternate flashing colors.
+If you are sensitive to that be wary.
+The web version of this mod has no loading screen so this *should* be less of an issue.

 A mod that allows you to automate human viable lump scumming.

 Button 1 selects what Lump type you want the next lump to be.